dinghaoluo/code_mpfi_dinghao/README.md

 ## LC_code
 includes analysis scripts for behaviour and neural data collected from locus coeruleus recordings
+- **all_acg.py** gets ACGs of all the cells throughout entire recording sessions and save them as an .npy file
+- **all_acg_baseline.py** is similar to the above script, but gets only ACGs throughout the baseline (pre-stim.) condition, since stimulation may change the ACGs of hChR2-expressing cells
+- **all_earlyvlate_RO_peak.py** compares single-unit spike rates between early 1st-lick and late 1st-lick trials
-- **all_earlyvlate_rop_population.py** compares the population spike rates between early 1st-lick trials and late 1st-lick trials; includes tagged, putative and all LC Dbh+ cells
+- **all_earlyvlate_RO_peak_population.py** compares the population spike rates between early 1st-lick trials and late 1st-lick trials; includes tagged, putative and all LC Dbh+ cells
+- **all_goodvbad_RO_peak.py** compares the peak spike rate of run-onset peaking Dbh+ cells between good and bad trials
+- **all_goodvbad_RO_peak_bef.py** compares the slightly-before-peak spike rate of run-onset peaking Dbh+ cells between good and bad trials
+- **all_lick_RO_peak_ordered.py** analyses single cell's response to 1st-licks by ordering the trials based on the time from run-onset to 1st-licks
+- **all_lick_sensitive_activity_1st_lick.py** looks at the time from run-onset to neuronal inhibition of cells that are sensitive to 1st-licks; depends on the dataframe output by all_lick_RO_peak_ordered.py
+- **all_lick_sensitive.py** also depends on the dataframe output by all_lick_RO_peak_ordered.py and looks at the neuronal inhibition/activation around the 1st-licks
+- **

 ### behaviour
 - **1st_lick_profile.py** plots a stair histogram of the first-lick distance and time of all the trials in LC-optotagging sessions